 North Main Street (US 276) at Butler Road is the primary focus for much of the community's retail and other commercial development.
 The shopping centers in this area are anchored by Publix, Bi-Lo, and Ingles stores - all of which are within one mile of the site.
 Other retailers in this area include K Mart and Family Dollar.
-A Walgreens drugstore is located in this area - however, a CVS store is located on East Butler Road at Old Mill Road and Bethel Road - one tenth of a mile from the site.
+A

-Medical services are available at the Peace Medical Center which is located about one-fourth of a mile from the site to the west, on Butler Road.
+Walgreens drugstore is located in this area - however, a CVS store is located on East Butler Road at Old Mill the site to the wet, on Butler Road.
 The site is within seven miles of the Patewood Memorial Hospital and is within ten miles of both the Greenville Memorial Hospital and the St. Francis Downtown Hospital.